-The #TwelveLoaves theme for January is a CLEAN SLATE—the sort of recipes that take fresh, simple ingredients and get us back to the basics of bread-making.
-I considered a simple white bread, a healthy whole-grain loaf, or a basic pizza dough but came back to this Pita Bread recipe found on A Fresh Loaf.
-I like the idea of a pita bread to start of my baking this year because of its simplicity.
-You can eat it freshly baked, you can make pita chips, you can use it as a base for a homemade pizza.
-Eat it with soups, make a sandwich, slice it and baked until crunchy for croutons on a salad.
+The idea of a whole wheat pita bread to start of my baking this year is ideal due to its simplicity.
+You can eat pita freshly baked, you can make pita chips, you can use it as a base for a homemade pizza.
+Eat this flatbread with soups, make a sandwich, slice it and baked until crunchy for croutons on a salad.
 Yes, this is a versatile bread.
-And better yet, making pita bread is not complicated.
+And better yet, making whole wheat pita bread is not complicated.
 You have the few ingredients needed in your pantry already and the entire process takes a few short hours.
 Make it today for a meal tonight!

 The recipe at A Fresh Loaf is one I will go back to again.
 A simple process with fantastic results.
 I chose to make pitas with some whole wheat flour—instead of 3 cups of all purpose flour I used two cups of all purpose flour and one cup of whole wheat flour.
 How will you modify the recipe to suit your tastes?